frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 Man\'s final end is to be with God forever in heaven.
 We have an intellect and a will.
 Our intellect is directed toward truth, and our will is directed towards good.

 But we find that all the truths and the goodness in this world don\'t fully satisfy us.
-You may have one day a tremendous piece of *ugali*or of *chapati*, and you say, 'That was just fantastic.
+You may have one day a tremendous piece of *ugali*or *chapati*, and you say, 'That was just fantastic.
 That was really good.'

 You might tend to say, 'I am now perfectly satisfied.
 I don\'t need any more *ugali* or *chapati* for the rest of my life.
 Because I have been so completely and infinitely satisfied.'